learn-co-curriculum/CashMoneyBlocks/README.md

 ```

-JOE - SOLUTION IS NOT YET COMPLETE.
-ANY CONCERNS ABOUT THIS WORKING AS PLANNED?
-I HAVE UPLOADED THE LATEST VERSION OF THE SOLUTION TO THE SOLUTION BRANCH SO YOU CAN SEE THE WHOLE THING AS IT STANDS NOW.

 ## Advanced
 Read up on how to compile a static library in Objective-C, to ensure you know how to keep your end user from modifying your lovely code base!
 Commit before compiling.

-## Hints
+## Notes

 * Enums are used here to give numeric values more meaning.
 Therefore instead of using the number "1" to mean a product in the apparel category, we can use `ProductCategoryApparel` instead.
-JOE - HOW DO YOU FEEL ABOUT THE FACT THAT I USED ONE?

-* Consider using a "switch" statement.
-If you don't know what this is, feel free to stick with more traditional "if" statements. - JOE - DO THEY KNOW THESE ALREADY?
-IF NOT, COULD BE MOVED TO ADVANCED SECTION.
+* Check out the "switch" statement.
+It takes the place of an "if" statement as a conditional.